rccyx/thyx/.github/ISSUES.md

 Is it an actual bug?
 As in, a bug regarding what this greeter system is supposed to do, but doesn't?
 Maybe one of the theme options doesn't actually work.

 Maybe install/uninstall blows up?

 Although this goes through extensive testing in CI for the supported distros, so if it works in a reproducible environment in VM runners, it's most likely not the real issue, and the real one is a local state mutation/environmental edge case rather than broken source code.

-Source code bugs are bugs in QML, transitions don't work or something.
-Things like this.
+Source code bugs are bugs in logic, transitions don't work maybe, or installation is faulty.
+Things like that.

 Or is it visual changes like users dropdown menu, hide/show password toggles, another preset etc?
 If that, the [LICENSE](/LICENSE) allows forking.

+## Debugging

 So did the installer/uninstaller fail?
 Any logs?
 What does `~/.cache/thyx/*.log` say?